AFRICAN TRYPANOSOMIASIS (SLEEPING SICKNESS)

 1. West African trypanosomiasis

 Chancres at the site of the bite are uncommon.
-After an asymptomatic period that may last for months, hemolymphatic disease presents with fever, headache, myalgias, arthralgias, weight loss, and lymphadenopathy, with discrete, nontender, rubbery nodes, referred to ...
+After an asymptomatic period that may last for months, hemolymphatic disease presents with fever, headache, myalgias, arthralgias, weight loss, and lymphadenopathy, with discrete, nontender, rubbery nodes, ...